Climdyn/qgs/documentation/notes/joss_paper/paper.md

 * MAOOAM: The Modular Arbitrary-Order Ocean-Atmosphere Model, a coupled ocean-atmosphere model included in `qgs` [@MAOOAM].
           Code available in Lua, Fortran and Python.
-* q-gcm: A mid-latitude grid-based ocean-atmosphere model like MAOOAM.
+* q-gcm: A mid-latitude grid-based ocean-atmosphere model like MAOOAM with two oceanic layers.
 Code in Fortran, interface in Python [@qgcm].
 * pyqg: A pseudo-spectral Python solver for quasi-geostrophic systems [@pyqg].
+Allow one to create and solve multiple-layers quasigeostrophic systems.
-* Isca: A research General Circulation Model (GCM) written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Vetal2018; @Isca].
+* Isca: A research General Circulation Model (GCM) to simulate a full planet.
+Written in Fortran and largely configurable with Python scripts, with internal coding changes required for non-standard cases [@Vetal2018; @Isca].

 The mechanically coupled atmosphere-land version of `qgs` was used to test new ideas using response theory to adapt statistical postprocessing schemes to a model change [@DV2020].